Pennsylvania Department of Agriculture Provides Guidance Regarding Avian Influenza (Bird Flu)

 Current Status in Pennsylvania

-For the current status of HPAI in Pennsylvania, please refer to our Control Zone Address Checker.
+For the current status of HPAI in Pennsylvania, please refer to our Control Area Address Checker.

 Prevention